refinedev/refine/documentation/tutorial/authentication/intro/index.md

 Now we've learned the data fetching and manipulation essentials of Refine.
 In this unit, we'll learn how to add authentication to our application and the essentials of authentication in Refine.

-Refine provides an easy to manage authentication interface that can be used with any authentication provider with very little effort.
+Refine provides an easy to manage authentication interface that can be used with any authentication provider with minimal effort.

 This unit will cover the following topics: